 A WCO can assist staff who have general enquiries or concerns about workplace conduct and/or family violence by:

 - providing information, guidance and support on options to resolve issues and explain choices to prevent issues before they reach escalation point

 - provide information, guidance and resources to assist with matters related to family violence

 - referring staff to the Department’s key support services, both internally and externally (e.g., Employee Assistance Program (EAP))

 - guiding them to explore other options, if they are not able to solve their issue or manage the situation (e.g., steps to take in formalising a complaint, or engaging formal resolution processes).

 WCOs are represented in central offices and the regions.
 Any WCO across the network can be contacted – they do not have to be from the same location or work group.
 A list of available Workplace Contact Officers is available under Contact and Other Information below.

 Becoming a WCO

-The 2017 intake for interested employees to join the WCO network has now closed.
-If you require further information about the WCO network, please contact the People and Culture Division or submit an expression of interest to the
+The 2018 intake for interested employees to join the WCO network has closed.
+For further information, please contact the People and Culture unit by email: firstname.lastname@example.org

 Contact and Other Information